Sfeir/devfest_mlops/README.md

 **/!\ : Due to time constraints, the Docker image part is purely informative, you have the Dockerfile, and the commands to build the image, but the image that we are going to use for this lab has already been built.**

-To start :
+To start:
 - `cd devfest_mlops`
 - `PROJECT_ID=par-devfest-sfeir`
 - Build a custom Docker image:
   `docker build -f docker/dockerfile_monitoring.dev . -t europe-west1-docker.pkg.dev/$PROJECT_ID/devfest-2022/tfx_augm:1.15.1`
-- Push it to artefact registry:
+- Push it to the Artefact Registry:
   `docker push europe-west1-docker.pkg.dev/$PROJECT_ID/devfest-2022/tfx_augm:1.15.1`

 ### Getting started